 The walk begins with a cruise on Steam Yacht Gondola.
-Take the Head of the Lake Cruise from Coniston Pier (0.5 mile from Coniston village) on weekdays at 11am (or 12 noon if you are a faster walker).
+Take the South Lake Cruise from Coniston Pier (0.5 mile from Coniston village) at 10.45am (or the 12 noon North lake Cruise if you are a faster walker).
 On disembarking at Brantwood jetty, the route continues on foot, taking you through mixed woodland, open fell and past two fascinating old buildings.
 Rich in both flora and fauna this is a photographer's paradise.
-At the end of your walk, re-board Gondola at Parkamoor jetty on the 3.25pm sailing to return to your start point at Coniston Pier.
+At the end of your walk, re-board Gondola at Parkamoor jetty on the 3.30pm sailing to return to your start point.
 (Please check this seasons timetable when planning your walk)

 The walk is 6 miles long and involves a vertical ascent of over 250 metres.
 At a steady pace we suggest you allow 3 hours for the walk.
-If you take the 12 noon sailing from Coniston Pier arriving at Brantwood at 12.25pm, you have exactly 3 hours to get to Parkamoor for your return sailing.
-You may want to consider taking the earlier 11am sailing to allow yourself more time to complete the walk and get a later sailing back to the start.
+If you take the 12 noon sailing from Coniston Pier arriving at Brantwood at 12.25pm, you have just over 3 hours to get to Parkamoor for your return sailing.
+You may want to consider taking the earlier sailing to allow yourself more time to complete the walk and get a later sailing back to the start.

 Coniston Pier, grid ref: SD307970

 Join Steam Yacht Gondola at Coniston pier for a short cruise before disembarking at Brantwood jetty to start your walk.
 From the jetty walk up through Brantwood's lower gardens to the road.
 Turn left and follow the road away from Brantwood passing Knipewood, Thurston and Black Beck Cottage, and then immediately after passing Low Bank Ground take the bridleway off to your right.